rmoerer/forecasting-alcohol-sales/README.md

 - Retail sales data going back to 2010 is pulled from fred.com.
 - The ETS model is re-estimated on the data to account for new observations in the data release.
-  - The benchmark models are also re-estimated at this step.
+  - The benchmark seasonal naive model is also re-estimated at this step.
 - The model and benchmark models are saved and ETS forecasts for the next 12 months are generated and stored in the SQLite database.
 - A plot and summary of the ETS forecasts for the next 12 months are